 Typically, lunch is served at 11:30am and dinner is served at 4:30pm.
-We ask volunteers to arrive one hour before the scheduled meal time and to budget an hour and a half for after the meal is served for packing up leftovers and cleaning.
+We ask volunteers to arrive one hour before the scheduled meal time and to budget an hour for after the meal is served for packing up leftovers and cleaning.
 A typical lunch prep volunteer's schedule will look like this:

 10:30am Arrive at WC&S and begin prepping the meal.
 11:30am Lunch is served.
-Volunteers clean up, help serve, and eat if they so choose.
-12:30pm Volunteers begin packing up any leftovers and finish cleaning in the kitchen.
-1:00pm Volunteers leave WC&S
+Volunteers clean up and help serve.
+12:00pm Volunteers begin packing up any leftover ingredients and finish cleaning in the kitchen.
+12:30pm Volunteers leave WC&S

 Timing is flexible, so if your group wants to prepare something ambitious or can't make it to WC&S right at the usual start time, let us know and we can talk through other options.
+If the meal is being served outside in our backyard space, volunteers are welcome to eat alongside the residents.